-(a) All building, site, and roadway designs and layouts must harmonize with existing topography and conserve desirable natural surroundings to the fullest extent possible, such that filling, excavation and earth moving activity must be kept to a minimum.
+- (a) All building, site, and roadway designs and layouts must harmonize with existing topography and conserve desirable natural surroundings to the fullest extent possible, such that filling, excavation and earth moving activity must be kept to a minimum.
 Parking lots on sloped sites must be terraced to avoid undue cut and fill, and / or the need for retaining walls.
-Natural vegetation must be preserved and protected wherever possible.

-(b) Soil erosion and sedimentation of watercourses and water bodies must be minimized by an active program meeting the requirements of the Maine Erosion and Sediment Control Handbook for Construction: Best Management Practices, dated March 1991, and as amended from time to time.

-The Town Engineer has reviewed and approved the stormwater and erosion control plan.
+Natural vegetation must be preserved and protected wherever possible. - (b) Soil erosion and sedimentation of watercourses and water bodies must be minimized by an active program meeting the requirements of the Maine Erosion and Sediment Control Handbook for Construction: Best Management Practices, dated March 1991, and as amended from time to time.
+A stormwater management report (including erosion control) was submitted in the application and reviewed and approved by the Town Engineer for the original approval.
 Based on the above findings of fact, the Board finds the standards of this section have been met.

-- D. Water, Sewer, Utilities and Fire Protection - (1) Water Supply Provisions: The development must be provided with a system of water supply that provides each use with an adequate supply of water.
+(D) Water, Sewer, and Fire Protection

+- (1) Water Supply Provisions: The development must be provided with a system of water supply that provides each use with an adequate supply of water.
 If the project is to be served by a public water supply, the applicant must secure and submit a written statement from the supplier that the proposed water supply system conforms with its design and construction standards, will not result in an undue burden on the source of distribution system, and will be installed in a manner adequate to provide needed domestic and fire protection flows. - (2) Sewage Disposal Provisions: The development must be provided with a method of disposing of sewage which is in compliance with the State Plumbing Code.
 If provisions are proposed for on-site waste disposal, all such systems must conform to the Subsurface Wastewater Disposal Rules. - (3) Utilities: The development must be provided with electrical, telephone, and telecommunication service adequate to meet the anticipated use of the project.
 New utility lines and facilities must be screened from view to the extent feasible.
 If the service in the street or on adjoining lots is underground, the new service must be placed underground. - (4) Fire Protection: The site design must comply with the Fire Protection Ordinance.
 The Fire Chief shall issue the applicant a "Certificate of Compliance" once the applicant has met the design requirement of the Town's Fire Protection Ordinance.

-The Town Engineer has made comments regarding the water and septic systems which need to be addressed.
-Subject to a proposed condition of approval, the Board finds the standards of this section have been met.
+The proposed development will connect to the existing utilities located in the Route 1 right of way.
+There will be public water for both domestic drinking water and fire protection.
+There will be underground electric, cable, and telephone/data.
+There will also be a connection to the natural gas main on Route 1.
+The building will be sprinkled and equipped with an alarm system.
+Based on the above findings of fact, the Board finds the standards of this section have been met.